arantir123/MpbPPI/README.md

 __Note:__

-1. for pretraining set, there have been no non-natural AAs (as the corresponding proteins are removed in Step2), and in current plan, non-natural AAs in downstream sets will be removed in this step (just remove the non-natural AAs instead of complete proteins).
+1. For pretraining set, there have been no non-natural AAs (as the corresponding proteins are removed in Step2), and in current plan, non-natural AAs in downstream sets will be removed in this step (just remove the non-natural AAs instead of complete proteins).

 __Step4.
 Model training and validation, the aim is to train and validate model based on corresponding data__